ergl/jASM/CodingStyle.md

 If you need to indent a method or function call, it should be double indented.

-Don't put multiple statements and / or asignments on a single line.
+Don't put multiple statements and / or assignments on a single line.
 Strip all trailing whitespace at the end of lines.

 ### Breaking long lines and strings

 Line length will be a maximum of 100 characters, with an usual length of 80.
-Statements longer than 80-100 columns will be broken into sensible chunks, unless exceeding the above limit significanlty decreases readability and does not hide information.
+Statements longer than 80-100 columns will be broken into sensible chunks, unless exceeding the above limit significantly decreases readability and does not hide information.
 However, never break user-visible strings such as `println`.

 ### Braces

-All non-emtpy code blocks will have the opening brace trailing the block statement:
+All non-empty code blocks will have the opening brace trailing the block statement:

 ```java
     if (x is true) {